Steve Carell: Early life and education

-Steven John Carell was born on August 16, 1962.
+Carell was born on August 16, 1962, in Concord, Massachusetts.
 His father, Edwin A. Carell (1925–2021), was a mechanical engineer, and his mother, Harriet Theresa (1925–2016), was a psychiatric nurse.
 Carell's maternal uncle, Stanley Koch, worked with scientist Allen B. DuMont to create improved cathode ray tubes.
 His father was of Italian and German descent and his mother was of Polish ancestry.
 His father's surname was originally Caroselli but it was changed to Carell in the 1950s.

 Carell was raised Catholic and was educated at Nashoba Brooks School, The Fenn School, and Middlesex School.
 He played ice hockey and lacrosse while in high school.
-He played the fife, performing with other members of his family, and later joined a reenacting group portraying the 10th Regiment of Foot.
+He also played the fife, performing with other members of his family, and later joined a reenacting group portraying the 10th Regiment of Foot.
 He attributed his interest in history to this, earning a degree in the subject from Denison University in Granville, Ohio, in 1984.

 While at Denison, Carell was a member of Burpee's Seedy Theatrical Company, a student-run improvisational comedy troupe, and was a goalie on the school's Big Red hockey team for four years.
 He also spent time as a disc jockey under the name "Sapphire Steve Carell" at WDUB, the campus radio station.